akio-tomiya/LatticeQCD.jl/README.md

 # What is supported?

+We support 4 dimensional euclidean spacetime and following things:

 - Configuration generation
   - Cold/Hot start for SU(2) and SU(3), One instanton for SU(2)
   - Heatbath for SU(2) and SU(3) for plaquette gauge action